BitcoinDesign/Guide/guide/private-key-management/case-studies.md

 # Case studies

-Before deciding on a private key management scheme it’s essential to have a good idea of what use-case and target audience your product has.
-Let’s look at some hypothetical use-case categories and what might be suitable approaches.
+Before deciding on a private key management scheme it’s essential to have a good idea of what use case and target audience your product has.
+Let’s look at some hypothetical use case categories and what might be suitable approaches.

 - [Cash / Daily spending]({{ '/guide/private-key-management/case-studies/#cash--daily-spending' | relative_url }})
 - [Current / Checking account]({{ '/guide/private-key-management/case-studies/#current--checking-account' | relative_url }})